Iranian traditional medicine: Traditional medicine specialized clinic

-A traditional medicine health center (polyclinic) is a central traditional medicine clinic that offers traditional medicine services including wellness measures, manual methods (such as cupping and cupping), and pharmaceutical treatments.Currently, 56 traditional Iranian medicine health centers are active in Iran, hosting 92 traditional pharmacies in traditional medicine pharmacies, and 56 traditional herbal medicines are also covered by insurance.
+A traditional medicine health center (polyclinic) is a central traditional medicine clinic that offers traditional medicine services including wellness measures, manual methods (such as cupping and steam inhalation), and pharmaceutical treatments.Currently, 56 traditional Iranian medicine health centers are active in Iran, hosting 92 traditional pharmacies in traditional medicine pharmacies, and 56 traditional herbal medicines are also covered by insurance.

 History

 Globally, this medicine reached its peak in Iran, concurrent with polymaths such as Muhammad ibn Zachariah al-Razi, Ibn Sina and Esmaeil Jorjani.
 Ancient Iranian Medicine, the basic knowledge of four humors as a healing system, was developed by Hakim Ibn Sina in his medical encyclopedia The Canon of Medicine.

 Health maintenance

 According to a definition given in one of the first Iranian medical textbooks called Hidayat al-Muta'allemin Fi al-Tibb (translated as 'A Guide to Medical Learners'), written by Al-Akhawyni Bokhari in the 10th century, medicine is a technique of scientifically maintaining the health of human beings, and restoring it when it deteriorates.

 ITM strongly focuses on prioritizing health maintenance and disease prevention over treatment.